 The strength of NanoX is to integrate experimental and theoretical approaches, teaching and research, creativity and innovation within the same dynamic.

 Our mission is to set up closer relationships between education (master’s and PhD programs), research laboratories and private companies.
-We offer to our students, teachers and scientits community an international visibility, dedicated facilities both for research and education, and mobility support for better learning and collaboration.
+We offer to our students, teachers and scientists community an international visibility, dedicated facilities both for research and education, and mobility support for better learning and collaboration.

 NanoX is a french Ecole Universitaire de recherche – EUR